$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Introduction

+To \textit{reveal} the visual knowledge learnt by diffusion models, we adopt ``mechanistic interpretation'' techniques and learn a sparse dictionary of monosemantic visual concepts.
+It is physiologically proven that human visual system \textit{sparsely} encodes the most recurring visual patterns using a small set of basis functions~\cite{sparse_encoding}.
+Motivated by this, we aim to uncover interpretable features by leveraging k-sparse auto-encoders (k-SAE)~\cite{ksparse}, which have been shown to help interpret language models~\cite{sparse_lang, sparse_anthropic}.
+We illustrate \textit{how} the semantic visual information is packed differently depending on the representation granularity of the test dataset, across different diffusion layers, denoising timesteps, model architectures, and pre-training data.
 Going beyond this, we corroborate our mechanistic interpretation by learning very light-weight classifiers on top of off-the-shelf diffusion models' features.
 Through rigorous analysis against multiple baselines and benchmarks, we show the surprising effectiveness of diffusion features across a variety of tasks: coarse and fine-grained classification and complex visual reasoning.
-Unlike all prior works, our classifier, dubbed, \modelName, bypasses the need to employ additional losses~\cite{diffusion_classifier_23}, training a student model~\cite{diffusion_distillation}, or training a feature map fusing method~\cite{hyperfeatures}, thereby offering significant computational benefits (\textbf{4} orders of magnitude inference speedup compared to \cite{diffusion_classifier_23}).
-We summarize our empirical and interpretable analysis below, which align perfectly across datasets, tasks, and model architectures. \begin{itemize} \item \textbf{Representation granularity varies non-linearly with model depth}, with different diffusion layers capturing varying levels of visual semantic information, from coarse-grained shape, texture, or local color patterns to fine-grained animal breed details, to more global visual concepts like camera angles and object poses. \item \textbf{Representation granularity and generalizability varies with diffusion architectures}, pre-training data, latent or pixel space, cross and self-attention mechanisms -- design choices made to improve the overall pixel generation quality and training efficiency. \item \textbf{k-sparse autoencoders help isolate monosemantic visual properties} systematically across model states and help interpret black box diffusion models. \item \textbf{Diff-C achieves top-performance} over all prior works that leverage diffusion features for representation learning, while performing competitively with strong self-supervised visual (e.g., DINO~\cite{Oquab2023DINOv2LR}) and multi-modal (e.g., CLIP~\cite{pmlr-v139-radford21a}) baselines. \end{itemize}
+Unlike all prior works, our classifier, dubbed, \modelName, bypasses the need to employ additional losses~\cite{diffusion_classifier_23}, training a student model~\cite{diffusion_distillation}, or training a feature map fusing method~\cite{hyperfeatures}, thereby offering significant computational benefits (\textbf{4} orders of magnitude inference speedup compared to \cite{diffusion_classifier_23}\footnote{Our method requires training a classifier to achieve this.}).
+We summarize our empirical and interpretable analysis below, which align perfectly across datasets, tasks, and model architectures. \begin{itemize} \item \textbf{Representation granularity varies non-linearly with model depth}, with different diffusion layers capturing varying levels of visual semantic information, from coarse-grained shape, texture, or local color patterns to fine-grained animal breed details, to more global visual concepts like camera angles and object poses. \item \textbf{Representation granularity and generalizability varies with diffusion architectures, pre-training data, latent or pixel space, cross and self-attention mechanisms} -- design choices made to improve the overall pixel generation quality and training efficiency. \item \textbf{k-sparse autoencoders help isolate monosemantic visual properties} systematically across model states and help interpret black box diffusion models. \end{itemize}